github-early-access/actions-native-egress-firewall/README.md

 > [!IMPORTANT]
 > **Status: Technical Preview.** The native egress firewall is currently in technical preview for audit mode without rule enforcement.
 Linux is the only supported platform at this time.

-For standard runners, all you have to do is set `runs-on: ubuntu-24.04-firewall`.
-For larger runners, ask your administrator to create a Linux larger runner using the `Ubuntu 24.04 with Firewall` image.
+All users have access to the standard runner label.
+All you have to do is set `runs-on:` target to `ubuntu-24.04-firewall` in your workflow file.
+The image is also available for larger runners.
+For larger runners, use the issue template below to request access.
+Then, ask your administrator to create a Linux larger runner using the `Ubuntu 24.04 with Firewall` image.

 Logs are available as an artifact at the conclusion of a workflow run.

 ## Reporting feedback